The State of our Wetlands

 Wetland ecosystems provide essential habitat for many species, including rare amphibians, birds, and insects.
 They also store, clean, and help infiltrate rainwater, providing a valuable service for all living creatures that call Galiano home.

-The Galiano Conservancy has a long history of protecting and restoring streams and wetlands and is actively engaged in stream reconstruction and wetland restoration at the Millard Learning Centre.
+The Galiano Conservancy has a long history of protecting and restoring freshwater ecosystems, and is actively engaged in stream reconstruction and wetland restoration projects across its network of protected areas.
 Laughlin Lake, Finlay Lake, and the Great Beaver Swamp are all important wetland ecosystems stewarded by the Galiano Conservancy.

 Project Highlights